 Rainbow Beach is a fantastic destination.
 But, if you don’t have a 4WD, you may feel limited and frustrated not to be able to enjoy the best views at Double Island Point.
+Sorry to break the news straight away: you cannot reach Double Island Point with a 2WD.

 If you love hiking, here’s the good news: there’s a hiking track that will take you to Double Island Point.